upenn-libraries/alchemy/README.md

 To get help:

 ```
-# shows a list of available tasks
+# shows a list of program arguments and available tasks
 ./alchemy.sh -h

 # shows help for this specific task